JnCrMx/blog/content/posts/creating-a-website-with-modern-c++-and-webassembly.md

   return 0;
 }
 ```
-We need to pass a char pointer and a length, since we cannot except JavaScript to know about
+We need to pass a char pointer and a length, since we cannot expect JavaScript to know
 how exactly a `std::string` works and therefore need to deal with raw pointers instead.

 In JavaScript we now need to implement the corresponding function: